radeksvarz/hashcarve/README.md

 ```

 *Note: This results in **partial verification** on block explorers, as the metadata hash is no longer present in the bytecode.*

+## Contract Verification: The `verify()` Function

+One of the most powerful features of HashCarve is its ability to verify the integrity and origin of any deployed contract on-chain.

+### Why verify?

+In a multichain environment, you often need to ensure that a contract at `address X` actually contains the logic you expect.
+Traditional verification involves checking block explorers (Etherscan), which relies on off-chain data and trust in the explorer's verification engine.

+The `verify(address target)` function provides **on-chain, cryptographic proof**:
+1.  **Origin Proof**: It confirms the contract was deployed by **this** specific HashCarve instance.
+2.  **Logic Integrity**: It guarantees that the contract's address is exactly the CREATE2 result of its own runtime bytecode wrapped in the canonical HashCarve micro-constructor.

+If `verify(target)` returns `true`, you have absolute certainty that the logic at that address is "canonical" and hasn't been tampered with or deployed via a non-compliant factory.

+### How it works

+The `verify` function performs the following steps in a single, gas-efficient static call:
+1. Loads the **runtime bytecode** from the `target` address.
+2. Prepends the HashCarve **micro-constructor**.
+3. Calculates the **CREATE2 address** that would result from that payload using the fixed salt (`0`).
+4. Compares the calculated address with the `target` address.

+> This allows for seamless, trustless integration where your proxy or registry can automatically verify facets before allowing them to be added.
+It also means that the design blueprint of your solution can contain these deployment addresses as de facto bytecode hashes, so no extra runtime bytecode hash is needed for verification.

 ## Decision Tree: Choosing Your Deployment Strategy